Confirmation Bias in Social Networks

 \item has \textbf{confirmatory tendency} if $\frac{1}{2} < \gamma_{i} < 1$,

 \item is \textbf{fully biased} (biased for short) if $\gamma_{i}=1$.

 \end{enumerate} \end{definition}

-That said, the signal interpretation functions, $s_{t}^{(0)}$ and $s_{t}^{(1)}$, for each individual at any point in time can be generally defined as where $\psi_{i,t}$ is as defined in Equation \eqref{eq:randomization}, $s_{t}$ is the publicly observed signal and $u_{t}$ is the realization of a continuous $U\left[0,1\right]$ random variable at time $t$ simply used to break the tie.
-The draws $\{u_{t}\}$ are independent across time and also independent of all other random variables in this model.
-In words, the signal interpretation functions are basically transforming the observed signals $\{s_{t}\}_{t=1}^{\infty}$ into binary interpretations.
+Hence, the signal interpretation functions, $s_{t}^{(0)}$ and $s_{t}^{(1)}$, for each individual at any point in time can be generally defined as follows: where $\psi_{i,t}$ is as defined in Equation \eqref{eq:randomization}, $s_{t}$ is the publicly observed signal and $u_{t}$ is the realization of a continuous $U\left[0,1\right]$ random variable at time $t$ simply used to break the tie.
+Draws $\{u_{t}\}$ are independent across time and also independent of all other random variables in this model.
+Hence, the signal interpretation functions are basically transforming observed signals $\{s_{t}\}_{t=1}^{\infty}$ into binary interpretations.
 When the realized public signal is $s_{t} = 1$ ($s_{t} = 0$), all agents undoubtedly interpret it as 1 (as 0) and set $s_{t}^{(0)} = 0$ and $s_{t}^{(1)}=1$ (set $s_{t}^{(0)} = 1$ and $s_{t}^{(1)}=0$).
-However, when the realized public signal is ambiguous, i.e. $s_{t} = a$, agents use their their prior information (summarized by $y_{i,t-1}$) to categorize the signal as either 0 or 1, as per Equation \eqref{eq:randomization}.
-For a more detailed description of the signals interpretation scheme, see Figure~\ref{fig:signals-interp}, and for the details on the signals likelihood function, see Appendix A.
+However, when the realized public signal is ambiguous (i.e., $s_{t} = a$), agents use their prior information (summarized by $y_{i,t-1}$) to categorize the signal as either 0 or 1, as per Equation \eqref{eq:randomization}.
+Figure~\ref{fig:signals-interp} shows a more detailed description of the signals interpretation scheme.
+Appendix A shows details on the signals likelihood function.